Stephen J. McNeill

 Dr. Stephen J. McNeill is a Senior Lecturer of Communication at Kennesaw State University in Atlanta, Georgia, U.S.

-During his tenure at Kennesaw State University, Dr. McNeill has served as a Visiting Professor of Journalism and Communication at Shanghai International Studies University in Shanghai, China, where he taught Introduction to Western Mass Media.
+During his tenure at Kennesaw State University, Dr. McNeill has served as a Visiting Professor of Journalism and Communication at Shanghai International Studies University in Shanghai, China.

-Moreover, McNeill has moderated multiple panels for the Symposium on ASIA-USA Partnership Opportunities (SAUPO) at conferences in both the U.S. and China.
+He has also moderated multiple panels for the Symposium on ASIA-USA Partnership Opportunities (SAUPO) at conferences in the U.S. and China.

 McNeill has produced multiple documentaries, including The Heritage of Chinese Culture and Dance and Mediation in Criminal Matters, which received the Meritorious Service Award from the American Bar Association.

-McNeill authored Digital Symbiosis: New Media in Transition (2010, National Social Science Press) and Concepts of New Media (2014, Pearson Publishing).
+McNeill authored Digital Symbiosis: New Media in Transition (2010, National Social Science Press), Concepts of New Media (2014, Pearson Publishing), and The Evolution of New Media (2021, Pearson Publishing).

 McNeill, S. J. (2019).
 Mobilizing Skin Care: Measuring and Tracking External Conditions with Light Emitting Diodes.
 European Journal of Social Science Education and Research, [S.l.], v.
 6, n.
 2, p.
 17-21, aug.
 2019.
 ISSN 2312-8429.